 Fresh greens are great for a lighter, crisp side dish to pair with a filling meal, like chili.
-It can be as simple as a fresh green salad, make-ahead Overnight 7 Layer Salad, or something that compliments chili season, such as Harvest Salad, with apples, blue cheese, and candied pecans.
+It can be as simple as a fresh green salad, make-ahead chickpea avocado salad, or something that compliments chili season, such as Harvest Salad, with apples, blue cheese, and candied pecans.

 Just like another american comfort food favorite, baked mac and cheese, you can never have enough gooey, creamy cheese!
 This family-favorite recipe can be made with any type of melting cheese, such as cheddar, pepper jack, colby jack, or havarti.

 If the chili is particularly spicy, you many want to use a more mild flavored cheese, such as cheddar.
 However, if ultimate spice is what you are after, kick it up with pepper jack!